VBukowsky81/KerasANNBuild/README.md

 I can go on and on and on about this - optimization algorithms, and their advantages/disadvantages, backpropagation and gradient calculation math, ideal batch sizes and NN setups and configurations, for particular goals.
 Etc, etc.

 GAN's, GPT-3(and other amazing language models), i-GPT, GPT-f, CLIP, Reinforcment Learning/Q-learning, Markov's equations.
-Deeper math and philosical implication of this incredible field.
+Deeper math and philosical implications of this incredible field.
 Like I said - I can go on and on for hours.

 I am looking to apply myself somewhere in Data Science.